COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>

 <div style="text-align: justify">
-Furthermore, **Figure 10(A)** reviews that at the end of the second period the local authorities with low population density present the largest degree of mobility. **Figure  10(B)** shows that there were areas with a small increase or decrease in the mobility degree in local authorities with low and high income/density.
+Furthermore, <strong>Figure 10(A)</strong> reviews that at the end of the second period the local authorities with low population density present the largest degree of mobility. <strong>Figure  10(B)</strong> shows that there were areas with a small increase or decrease in the mobility degree in local authorities with low and high income/density.
 </div>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/density_income_p3.png"  width="600"/>
-<figcaption align="center"> <strong>Figure 10</strong> <div style="text-align: justify"><em>The colour patterns in this figure are also different from the one depicted in **Figure 6** and **Figure 8**.
+<figcaption align="center"> <strong>Figure 10</strong> <div style="text-align: justify"><em>The colour patterns in this figure are also different from the one depicted in <strong>Figure 6</strong> and <strong>Figure 8</strong>.
 We can no longer see a clear relationship between income/density and the results in terms of slope and final degree of mobility.</em>
 </div></figcaption>
 </figure>
 <br>